TNO/pyfastwell/docs/theory/aemmodel/aem_benchmark.md

 ## References

+1. Fokker, P. A., Verga, F., & Egberts, P. J., 2005 *New semianalytic technique to determine horizontal well productivity index in fractured reservoirs.
+SPE Reservoir Evaluation & Engineering, 8(02), 123-131.*
-1. Egberts, P., Shatyrbayeva, I., Fokker, P.A., 2013. *Well inflow modelling for wells not aligned to a numerical grid.
+2. Egberts, P., Shatyrbayeva, I., Fokker, P.A., 2013. *Well inflow modelling for wells not aligned to a numerical grid.
 SPE 165986.*
-2. Egberts, P. J. P., & Fokker, P. A., 2001. *A new analytical approximation for the flow into a well in a finite reservoir.
+3. Egberts, P. J. P., & Fokker, P. A., 2001. *A new analytical approximation for the flow into a well in a finite reservoir.
 Transport in porous media, 44(1), 85-107.*
-3. Van Wees, J. D., Kronimus, A., Van Putten, M., Pluymaekers, M., Mijnlieff, H., Van Hooff, P., Obdam, A., & Kramers, L., 2012. *Geothermal aquifer performance assessment for direct heat production–Methodology and application to Rotliegend aquifers.
+4. Van Wees, J. D., Kronimus, A., Van Putten, M., Pluymaekers, M., Mijnlieff, H., Van Hooff, P., Obdam, A., & Kramers, L., 2012. *Geothermal aquifer performance assessment for direct heat production–Methodology and application to Rotliegend aquifers.
 Netherlands Journal of Geosciences 91 (04): 651-665.*
-4. CH.
+5. CH.
 Cinco, F.G.
 Miller, H.J.
 Ramey Jr., 1975. *Unsteady-state pressure distribution created by a directionally drilled well.
 J. Petrol.
 Technol., 27 (11) (1975), pp. 1-392*
-5. E.J.
+6. E.J.
 Rogers, M.J.
 Economides, 1996.  *The skin due to slant of deviated wells in permeability-anisotropic reservoirs International Conference on Horizontal Well Technology, Society of Petroleum Engineers*
-6. Besson H., 1990. *Performance of slanted and horizontal wells on an anisotropic medium.
+7. Besson H., 1990. *Performance of slanted and horizontal wells on an anisotropic medium.
 European Petroleum Conference, Society of Petroleum Engineers (1990)*